gbv/beaconspec/beacon.md

 from the IANA link relations registry, in lack of official URIs.
 Another valid solution is to extend the RDF model by using blank nodes as predicates.

+### Mapping link annotations

-The annotation SHOULD result in an additional RDF triple, unless its value equals to the empty string.
+Each link annotation SHOULD result in an additional RDF triple, unless its value equals to the empty string.
 The additional triple is mapped with:

 * the target URI used as subject IRI,
 * the `ANNOTATION` meta field used as predicate,
 * the annotation value used as literal object.

-Applications MAY ignore annotations and map annotations to different kinds of RDF triples if the `ANNOTATION` meta field is the default value `rdf:value`.
-For instance an annotation could contain additional information about a link such as its provenience, date, or probability (reification).
+Applications MAY use a predefined URI as ANNOTATION or process the link annotation by other means.
+For instance annotations could contain additional information about a link such as its provenience, date, or probability (reification).

 Typical use cases of annotations include specification of labels and a "number of hits" at the target dataset.
 For instance the following BEACON file in